Danijel-Enoch/Danijel-Enoch/README.md

 - 👋 Hi, I’m @Danijel-Enoch
-- 👀 I’m interested in programming of all sort
+- 👀 I’m a Solidity,Reactjs,Web3 developer
-- 🌱 I’m currently learning python Django
+- 🌱 I’m  a Computer science Student A Federal University of Technology Akure, Nigeria.
 - 💞️ I’m looking to collaborate on some few projects
 - 📫 How to reach me enochdanijel@gmail.com